Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 - *Order origin*
-Click the drop-down list to select the applicable order origins(s).
+  Click the drop-down list to select the applicable order origin(s).
 Multiple selection is possible.
+All available order origins are displayed in the list.

 - *Template*
   Click the drop-down list to select the applicable template.
+All available templates are displayed in the list.

   [comment]: <> (Drop-down list options to be translated!)

 - [SAVE]
   Click this button to save any changes made.